camlee/power-meter/esp32-viewe/docs/OTA.md

 It then polls `/api/v1/info` until the expected board/version reports a confirmed health state.
 An accepted update can be installed regardless of whether its version is lower or higher than the currently running firmware.
+The live WebSocket service is stopped before signature verification to release its clients and internal task memory.
+It is restarted if the update is rejected;
+a successful update reboots immediately after the image is validated.

 ## Failure and recovery